Brew using boiling water and leave to infuse for 5 to 10 minutes

 Colour in Cup: Deep red liquor, dark in tone.

 The first group drank Hibiscus Tea three times a day.
 The second group, meanwhile, received a placebo.
-After six weeks, the results established that the Hibiscus Group "showed an average fall of 7.2 per cent in blood pressure due to Hibiscus, with some recording a 13.2 per cent drop.
+After six weeks, the results established that the Hibiscus Group "showed an average fall of 7.2 per cent with hibiscus lowering blood pressure, with some recording a 13.2 per cent drop.
 The placebo group recorded a 1.3 per cent drop".

 Health PointsCholesterol, Detox, Hydration, Refreshing, Relaxing, Weight Loss